dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 - Definitions: group, subgroup, ring, homomorphism
 - Symmetric group, dihedral group

+- Every element in a permutation group is a product of disjoint cycles, and the order is the lcm of the order of the cycles.

 <!-- slide -->
 # Topics: Discrete Mathematics
 <!-- slide vertical=true -->